-The animation industry in Jamaica is still nascent, and in order to catalyze the different efforts being undertaken by public, private and multilateral sectors in Jamaica, and to continue attracting the attention of international animation community, the Government of Jamaica, in collaboration with the World Bank is launching KingstOOn 3, a 3-day animation Conference and Afrodescendant Film Festival to be held in Kingston, Jamaica during the period January 18 – 27, 2019.
+The animation industry in Jamaica and the Caribbean is still nascent, and in order to catalyze the different efforts being undertaken by public and private sector, and the multilateral community, and to continue attracting the attention of international animation community, the Government of Jamaica, in collaboration with the World Bank is launching KingstOOn Animation Conference and Afro-descendant Film Festival to be held at the University of Technology, Jamaica during the period January 18 – 27, 2019.

 - Facilitate the exposure of participants to more granular business topics, and content specific workshops;

 - Create a space for the exchange of knowledge and experiences, via panel discussions and networking events;

 - Encourage the interaction between producers of content, buyers of content and consumers of content, via speed meetings and networking events;

 - Catalyze the exchange of ideas within the community of practice between Afro-descendant animators, via an Afro-descendant Animation Film Festival;

 - Showcase Jamaica and the wider Caribbean as a rich source of Afro-descendant stories, academic exploration and ultimately animation production;

 - Demonstrate animation as a viable career through its many manifestations (games, non-entertainment, feature films, etc.).

 - To provide participants, and in particular Caribbean animators and associated professionals, with the avenues to continue to LEARN the nuances of the global animation pipeline, by engaging directly with global industry leaders in various aspects of the business of animation, including education;